ME-ICA/tedana/docs/building decision trees.rst

       Publications that should be referenced when this tree is used

   necessary_metrics:
-      Is a list of the necessary metrics in the component table that will be used by the tree.
+      A list of the necessary metrics in the component table that will be used by the tree.
 If a metric doesn't exist then this will raise an error instead of executing a tree.
-(Depending on future code development, this could potentially be used to run ``tedana`` by specifying a decision tree and metrics are calculated base on the contents of this field.)
+(Depending on future code development, this could potentially be used to run ``tedana`` by specifying a decision tree and metrics are calculated based on the contents of this field.)
 If a necessary metric isn't used, there will be a warning.

   generated_metrics:
-    Is an optional initial field.
+    An optional initial field.
 It lists metrics that are to be calculated as part of the decision tree's execution.
 This is used similarly to necessary_metrics except, since the decision tree starts before these metrics exist, it won't raise an error when these metrics are not found.
 One might want to calculate a new metric